ChelseaGuan/COVID-19-Database-System/README.md

 if the alert state for a region changes, all individuals with addresses belonging in that region can be notified.

 #### Person
-The Person table holds personal information for an individual such as first name, last name, medicare number, date of birth, email, etc.
+The Person table holds personal information for an individual such as ID, first name, last name, medicare number, date of birth, email, etc.

 #### LivesAt
-The LivesAt table represents the relationship between a Person and their Address.
+The LivesAt table represents the relationship between a person and their address.

 #### IsParentOf
-The IsParentOf table represents the relationship between two Person entities, a child and their parent.
+The IsParentOf table represents the relationship between two people, a child and their parent.

+#### PublicHealthWorker
+The PublicHealthWorker table contains the IDs of all people who are also public health workers.

+#### PublicHealthCenter
+The PublicHealthCenter table holds information on facilities such as ID, name, phone number, type (hospital, clinic or special installment), etc.

+#### WorksAt
+The WorksAt table represents the relationship between public health centers and the public health workers it employs.
+A public health center can hire more than one worker and a worker can work for more than one center.

+#### Diagnosis
+The Diagnosis table holds information regarding a COVID test which includes the the person tested, the public health center at which the test took place, the public health worker who performed the test, the test result (positive or negative) and relevant dates.

+#### Messages
+The Messages table simulates an email service.
+It contains information such as date, region, first and last name of the person receiving the message, email, message description, etc.
+For instance, when a region's alert state changes, a message is added for each person who lives in that region informing them of the change and of the new guidelines that come with it.
+Furthermore, when someone gets a diagnosis (be it positive or negative), a message is added for that person.
+Inserting into the Messages table is accomplished through SQL triggers.

+#### HealthRecommendations

+#### Symptoms

+#### SymptomsHistory